Harveian Society of London: Annual Harveian lecture

 Started in 1875, an annual lecture is given in honour of William Harvey.
-Past speakers have included surgeon (and brother of economist John Maynard Keynes) Geoffrey Keynes, nobel prize winners for work on penicillin Ernest Chain and Howard Florey, co-discoverer of DNA Francis Crick and heart transplant pioneer Christian Barnard.
+Past speakers have included surgeon (and brother of economist John Maynard Keynes) Geoffrey Keynes, Nobel Prize winners for work on penicillin Ernest Chain and Howard Florey, co-discoverer of DNA Francis Crick and heart transplant pioneer Christiaan Barnard.

 Buckston Browne Prize

-In 1928, following the death of his son, killed in the first world war, Sir George Buckston Browne bestowed the ‘Buckston Browne Prize’ for a paper based on original work and 'medal' in memory of his son.
+In 1928, following the death of his son, killed in the First World War, Sir George Buckston Browne bestowed the ‘Buckston Browne Prize’ for a paper based on original work and 'medal' in memory of his son.

 Buckston Browne Gray Hill Dinner

 Buckston Brown also endowed an annual dinner for Harveian members, which is also celebrated with the Buckston Browne cup.
-In 1944, Lt–Colonel Sir Norman Gray Hill was killed in the second world war.
+In 1944, Lt–Colonel Sir Norman Gray Hill was killed in the Second World War.
 In honour of his endowment and memory, the annual dinner was renamed the Buckston Browne Gray Hill Dinner.